Guide for Undocumented Individuals Traveling in the U.S.

 Can I travel without a photo identification when using the local subway?

 Photo identification isn’t required when using the local subway systems within a metropolitan area.
-To travel beyond city limits (e.g. riding Amtrak) you need a valid photo identification.
+To travel beyond city limits (e.g., riding Amtrak), you need a valid photo identification.

 Can I travel without a photo identification when using a bus?